ubaidsworld/ABoss_Assessment/README.md

 # Day 1: Cloud Infrastructure & Containerization
 1. Created application for training the model and saving it.
 Managed a FASTAPI to access the application using Python.
 2. Created Dockerfile to containerize the application and verified its working with local installation.
 Pushed the docker image to Dockerhub.
-3. Initiated and established an EKS cluster using CLI: `eksctl create cluster --name my-cluster --region region-code`.
+3. Initiated and established an EKS cluster using CLI: `eksctl create cluster --name my-cluster --region region-code --version 1.33`.
 Deployed manually the application using Helm automation on EKS.
 Day 2: CI/CD Pipeline
 1. Generated Github Action workflow for the CICD as deploy.yaml file in github repository.
 2. Wrote unit test for the train.py and main.py to verify the working of the application.
 And tested the application